mmotti/Windows-11-Initialisation-Tweaks/README.md

 This script is an "initialisation" for fresh Windows installs (after OOBE). **It needs to be run as Administrator**.

 ### What does it do?
-1. Applies the Windows(dark) theme.
+**Applies the Windows(dark) theme.**

 Windows is a little particular with the wallpaper; sometimes it needs a reboot or multiple script runs.

-2. Taskbar:
+1. **Taskbar**:
-    1. Aligns to the left.
+    * Aligns to the left
-    2. Hides the Copilot button.
+    * Hides the Copilot button
-    3. Hides Widgets button.
+    * Hides Widgets button
-    4. Hides Search button.
+    * Hides Search button

-3. Disables start menu internet search suggestions.
+2. **Disables start menu internet search suggestions**

-4. File Explorer
+3. **File Explorer**:
-    1. Show hidden files
+    * Show hidden files
-    2. Don't hide extensions for known file types
+    * Don't hide extensions for known file types
-    3. Open "This PC" by default.
+    * Open "This PC" by default.

-5. Set the power plan to High Performance.
+4. **Set the power plan to High Performance**

-6. Enable RDP
+5. **Enable RDP**:
-    1. Change registry settings to enable RDP.
+    * Change registry settings to enable RDP.
-    2. Enable firewall rules for the associated "Remote Desktop" display group.
+    * Enable firewall rules for the associated "Remote Desktop" display group.

-7. Remove the Microsoft Edge shortcut from the Public Desktop.
+6. **Remove the Microsoft Edge shortcut from the Public Desktop**

-8. Run OneDrive Uninstallers
+7. **Run OneDrive Uninstallers**:
-    1. Run the uninstallers in the %localappdata% and Windows folders
+    * Run the uninstallers in the %localappdata% and Windows folders

       Note: Windows will likely install these again.

-9. Desktop icons
+8. **Desktop icons**:
-    1. Show "This PC" on the desktop
+    * Show "This PC" on the desktop
-    2. Set the icon layout that I like (small icons & sort by item type).
+    * Set the icon layout that I like (small icons & sort by item type).

 ### Windows Sandbox usage
 You can use this file to initialise the Windows Sandbox too!